sarbal/BINF_tut/lessons/python_basics.md

 ```

 More list methods: https://www.tutorialsteacher.com/python/list-methods

+# Q3: Test yourself!
+### In your jupyter notebook, create new chunk for this question.
+In this chunk, copy the `gene_list` variable from the previous code to a new variable called `gene_list_test`.
+Add three random genes and remove the third gene in the list.
+Add a gene to the middle of the list.

 ### Dictionaries
 - A set of key/value pairs where the keys are unique (hash table)